A NATIONAL BOOK FOUNDATION “5 UNDER 35” HONOREE

 LONGLISTED FOR THE CENTER FOR FICTION'S FIRST NOVEL PRIZE.

-Praised by The New Yorker, Bookforum, The San Francisco Chronicle, Slate; named an Amazon Best Book of the Month and a fall read by Buzzfeed, Nylon, Vulture, Entertainment Weekly, and Refinery29.
+Praised by The New Yorker, Bookforum, The San Francisco Chronicle, Slate; named a best book of 2018 by NPR and a fall read by Vanity Fair, Buzzfeed, Nylon, Vulture, Entertainment Weekly, Bustle, and Refinery29.